mongodb/docs-worker-pool/README.md

 ## Branches

 Development in this repository can be done via forks or branches.
-Currently, we support a `master` branch and `meta` branch.
-In general, the development workflow is to open pull requests against `master`, and to test `master` prior to creating new tags for a release.
+Currently, we support a `main` branch and `meta` branch.
+In general, the development workflow is to open pull requests against `main`, and to test `main` prior to creating new tags for a release.

 In general, the git workflow within this repository loosely follows https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow .